sraaphorst/CFHT-Genetic-Algorithm-Scheduler/README.md

-# CFHT genetic algorithm scheduler
+# CFHT Genetic Algorithm Scheduler

 A prototype of the genetic algorithm scheduler proposed by CFHT, implemented as a part of a trade study on automated scheduler algorithms for Gemini Observatory.